 Dealing with the detective without a lawyer is dangerous.
 For a small fee, most criminal lawyers will contact the detective and make a deal to keep you out of trouble.
 All that is usually required is for you to be in the lawyer's office when he or she call the detective.
 If a deal can be made,...Read more »

 Please ask a question.
 But just for information puroses, deferred adjudication probations are not allowed in DWI cases in Texas.
 If probation is granted in a Texas DWI, it is only granted after a defendant is found guilty (i.e., convicted) of the offense, so it can never be deferred.

 Neither of the offenses I’m on probation for are drug related.
 I failed a drug test for the first time and completely stopped smoking, I got tested again about 30 days later and am worried I didn’t pass.
 I took an at home test and passed two and the third one came up positive for thc.
 I’m...
 Read more »

 Your son's new case is a felony.
 Will he get time?
 If your son is found guilty as charged, the Court must sentence him to a term of imprisonment.
 (You seem to be assuming he will "lose" his case.
 He might win the case.)
-Even if he's convicted and sentenced to prison, he may still be eligible for...Read more »
+Even if he's convicted and sentenced to prison, he may...Read more »

 I have never been arrested before.
 I was not arrested for this offense, I was given a ticket for theft under $100.
 I met with the ADA and they offered a differed adjudication.
 I have completed all required but 16 hours of community service.
 Everything is due by Aug.
 14. What will happen if that is...
 Read more »